The Survivors Justice Project fights for the decarceration of survivors of domestic violence.

 The Survivors Justice Project (SJP) is a collective of activists, lawyers, social workers, students, and researchers—many of whom are survivors themselves—working for the decarceration of domestic violence survivors.

-SJP was born out of the successful campaign led by the Coalition for Women Prisoners to pass the Domestic Violence Survivors Justice Act.
-With the explicit mission of ensuring robust implementation of the DVSJA, SJP has, since 2019, provided knowledge, data, tools, and resources aimed at assisting survivors of domestic violence by lessening the harms of the criminal legal system
+SJP was born out of the successful campaign to pass the Domestic Violence Survivors Justice Act (DVSJA) led by the Coalition for Women Prisoners.
+Since 2020, with the explicit mission of ensuring robust implementation of the DVSJA, SJP has provided knowledge, data, tools, and resources aimed at assisting survivors of domestic violence by lessening the harms of the criminal legal system.

 Our trainings help survivors, their advocates, service providers and lawyers understand, apply, and utilize the DVSJA.